-Back in the day motorcycles emulated a persona, they weren’t centred on speed and technical jargons, but pure love of building machines which could perform exceptionally well even though they were hand-crafted, oozed out.
+Back in the day, motorcycles emulated a persona.
+They weren’t centred on speed and technical jargon, but pure love of building machines which could perform exceptionally well - even though they were hand-crafted - oozed out.
 If you wish to lay your eyes of these beauties, South of England Classic Bike Show and Jumble is the place to be.Features

 If this is your first classic show in this venue, be prepared for the overwhelming space it has to offer.
-The venue is a massive 5 hall indoor space packed with classic motorcycles for display before 1980s.
+The venue is a massive 5-hall indoor space packed with classic motorcycles for display before 1980s.
 No auto show is complete without club stalls.
 There are stalls which deal with everything from old bike spares to clothing and accessories.
-Also, the Royal British Legion will also provide Helmet Park in the aid of RBL in Stockman’s Building.Entertainment and Food
+Also, the Royal British Legion will provide Helmet Park in the aid of RBL in Stockman’s Building.Entertainment and Food

 Those who are interested in hosting a stall at the Classic show can do so by getting in touch with the organizers.
 Apart from getting an eye-full of all the classic bikes, there are endless garage sales to pick through.
 You never know the treasures you will find at these sales.

-Food options are aplenty, previous events here featured Italian smokerie, Hog Roasts, Toasty sandwiches, standalone burgers and Coffee stalls.
+Food options are aplenty, previous events here featured Italian smokerie, hog roasts, toasty sandwiches, standalone burgers and coffee stalls.Venue

-Venue of the event is the South of England, Ardingly, West Sussex which is located 8 miles from the M23 junction.
+The venue of the event is the South of England, Ardingly, West Sussex which is located 8 miles from the M23 junction.
 Finding the venue will be easy as there are guiding sign posts along the way.
 Entrance to the classic motor bike show is from the north gate which is opposite to the Gardener’s Arms Pub.
-Gates open at 10 am on Sunday the 2nd of April and the price of admission for adults is £6 for adults, £5 for senior citizens over the age of 65 and children under the age of 16 walk in for free.
-Get your pet along provided it is well behaved.
+Gates open at 10am on Sunday, 2nd of April and the price of admission for adults is £6.
+For senior citizens over the age of 65, the price is £5, and children under the age of 16 walk in for free.
+Bring your pet along provided it is well behaved.